pyk595/tp/docs/UserGuide.md

   > <img src="images/userguideimages/TagCommand.png" alt="Ui"/>
   <div markdown="span" class="alert alert-primary">:bulb:
   **Tip:**
   A tags are case-insensitive.
-"OnlyFriends" and "onlyfriends" will be considered the same tag.
+For example, "OnlyFriends" and "onlyfriends" will be considered the same tag.
   </div>

 [Return to Table of Contents](#table-of-contents)